 Clemson won a closely-contested opening set, which saw 11 tied scores.
 Freshman Ava Pritchard led the charge with four kills on just six swings along with and three block assists.
 Bailey also registered five of her 15 kills in set No. 1.

 Both teams remained even midway through the second before the Tar Heels sparked a 12-5 run to take a 22-15 lead.
-UNC had the Tigers cornered with match point (24-20) in its favor, but Clemson sided out to put Clemson freshman Katelyn DeGuzman behind the service line.
+UNC had the Tigers cornered with set point (24-20) in its favor, but Clemson sided out to put Clemson freshman Katelyn DeGuzman behind the service line.
 DeGuzman’s first serve was a service ace as she served on the next three possessions to shift momentum in favor of the Tigers.
 A kill by North Carolina setter Hunter Atherton put the Tar Heels up, 27-26, but Clemson fought back to win the next three points, including a kill by freshman setter Gabby Easton (40 assists) to end the set.

 “We have an extremely determined group.
 What’s most impressive is not just the mental part, but the way we started executing in those tight moments, taking care of the ball on our side of the net one contact at a time, siding out, and then being aggressive on the end line, especially Katelyn DeGuzman.
 For her to come in and fire up some points for us late in that second set, we’re not surprised by that because we believe in her and she’s capable of doing.”

 Clemson found itself trailing again (20-18) late in the third.
 Franklin signaled for a timeout after UNC had won four of the last six points.
 Coming out of the huddle, the Tigers fired off seven unanswered points, to close out the set, 25-20, and match.